u2i/rspec-hive/README.md

 `$ docker exec -it <docker-container-id> bash`

+#### Hive utils

+When you are on hive and you have set up `JAVA_HOME` and `HADOOP_HOME` directories you might find usefull the tool named beeline.
+It should be present in your hive directory in `bin` folder (if you are using ours `nielsensocial/hive` when you run bash terminal on docker container this directory could be entered by calling `cd $HIVE_HOME/bin`).
+There you can run:

+    $ ./beeline

+And in the presented console connect by jdbc to hive:

+    beeline> !connect jdbc:hive2://localhost:10000 org.apache.hive.jdbc.HiveDriver

 ## Usage

 In `examples/` directory we have prepared a simple query.
 It is available in `query_spec.rb` file.
 Notice how we configure `hive_tests` by using: